RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 proposed: the first one is for a twisted line and the second is for an underground line.
 Both of them include a neutral wire.

-This class methods accepts the following arguments:
+This class method accepts the following arguments:

 - the line type to choose between the twisted and the underground options.
 - the conductor type which defines the material of the conductors.